About this 8-day summer itinerary

-- Andermatt provides an option to skip some days of this itinerary.
-You can cross over to Brig (the destination of day 5) using the Gotthard pass between Andermatt and Airolo.
-There’s the option of either the pass road (99 km, 2h10), or the car tunnel (113 km, 2h40);
+- From Andermatt, you can cross over to Brig (the destination of day 5) using the Gotthard pass between Andermatt and Airolo.
+There’s the option of either the pass road (99 km, 2h10), or the car tunnel (113 km, 2h40).

-- another shortening option is to drive from Andermatt back to Gletsch, and to then descend towards Oberwald and Brig in the Upper Rhone valley (80 km, 2h00).
+- Another option is to drive from Andermatt back to Gletsch.
+Then descend to Oberwald and Brig in the Upper Rhone valley (80 km, 2h00).

-- we recommend that you spend this night in a nearby village, as there are charming towns close to St. Moritz with hotels at lower prices.
-How about the Laagers Hotel Garni in Samedan, with free parking and a delicious breakfast with products from the hotel’s own confectionery?
+- We recommend that you spend this night in a village close to St. Moritz.
+Hotels at lower prices can be found there.
+A good option is the Laagers Hotel Garni in Samedan, with free parking and a delicious breakfast with products from the hotel’s own confectionery.

-- if you want to stay in St. Moritz, mind that most hotels offer paid parking only.
-If that’s not a problem to you, we highly recommend the 3-star Hauser Swiss Quality Hotel: an environmentally friendly hotel in St. Moritz’s lively town center with a restaurant and a confectionery;
+- If you want to stay in St. Moritz, mind that most hotels offer paid parking only.
+If that’s no problem for you, we recommend the 3-star Hauser Swiss Quality Hotel: an environmentally friendly hotel in St. Moritz’s lively town center with a restaurant and a confectionery.

-- a cheaper option is the 2-star hotel Casa Franco in the outskirts of St. Moritz, near the lake, offering parking options and in-house restaurant;
+- A cheaper option is the 2-star hotel Casa Franco in the outskirts of St. Moritz, near the lake.
+It has parking options and a restaurant.

 Hotel options in and around St. Moritz.